benjaminartz/CGLogin/README.md

 From the project root, run this command to start the project:
 `yarn dev`
 Your browser should open automatically to the project

+## Test
+From the project root, run this command to start the project:
+`npm test`
+You should see full coverage with all tests passing